alex2011ua/MeduzzenIntership/README.md

 1. Cleaning

-We have power fool build in functions in Python like str.maketrans('', '', string.punctuation), str.replace(""", " ") or
+We have powerfool build in functions in Python like str.maketrans('', '', string.punctuation), str.replace(""", " ") or
 library re to clean and delete unimportant information

 2. Language detection